 Feature Description Feature (cont.)
-High and Standard Option And much more.
-Tobacco Cessation UPMC Health Plan offers the My Health Ready to Quit [TM] health coaching program.
+High and Standard Option Check the status of your claims.
+And much more.
+Tobacco Cessation UPMC Health Plan offers the My Health Ready to Quit TM health coaching program.
 The program will help you to quit using tobacco with a personal action plan that includes behavior modification strategies and tools based on the latest research.
 You will also receive reward dollars in your HIA by participating in the program.
 Beating the Blues US UPMC Health Plan offers Beating the Blues, USTM, a free, eight session online program for members who are dealing with stress, mild depression, or anxiety.
 Making use of cognitive behavior therapy (CBT), Beating the Blues, US is based on the concept that changing your thoughts can change your feelings and behaviors as well.
-Beating the Blues will show you how to: Better understand your feelings. • Identify negative thoughts, and replace them with more helpful positive thoughts. • Focus on what is happening right now, rather than on the past.
+Beating the Blues will show you how to: Better understand your feelings. • Identify negative thoughts, and replace them with more helpful, positive thoughts. • Focus on what is happening right now, rather than on the past.
 Beating the Blues US is completely confidential and available 24/7, so you can complete the program at your own pace.
-You wil also receive reward dollars in your HIA by participating in the program.
+You will also receive reward dollars in your HIA by participating in the program.
 Assist America UPMC Health Plan offers a travel assistance plan through Assist America, a global emergency assistance program for members who are traveling more than 100 miles from home.
-Assist America can help locate qualified doctors and hospitals, replace forgotten prescriptions, provide emergency medical evacuation and arrange for transportation so family members can be with injured relatives Support is accessible 24 hours a day, 365 days a year.
+Assist America can help locate qualified doctors and hospitals, replace forgotten prescriptions, provide emergency medical evacuation and arrange for transportation so family members can be with injured relatives.
+Support is accessible 24 hours a day, 365 days a year.
 For a complete list of Assist America services visit www.assistamerica.com .
 To receive services, contact Assist America at 1-800-872-1414 in the USA, or at 1-609-986-1234 outside of the USA.
 The Assist America reference number for UPMC Health Plan members is 01-AA-UP-156243.
 Services for Members who have a Hearing Impairment UPMC Health Plan communicates by telephone with our members who have a hearing impairment through TTY.
 If you have a hearing impairment, call our TTY number at 1-800-361-2629.
 Flexible Benefits Option Under the flexible benefits option, we determine the most effective way to provide services.
-We may identify medically appropriate alternatives to regular contract benefits as a less costly alternative.
-If we identify a les costly alternative, we will ask you to sign an alternative benefit agreement that will include all the following terms in addition to other terms as necessary.
-Until you sign and return the agreement, regular contract benefits will continue.